 For several years, she has performed at local venues, festivals, and private events in the Triangle (NC) and on the coast, both solo and accompanied by fellow musicians.
 A native of Buffalo, NY, singing has been a passion of hers since childhood, and songwriting has become a way of personally expressing her views on life and love.

-“Though I began by covering songs by artists that I felt were “hidden gems,” I find that writing songs is even more fulfilling.
-There is nothing like singing an original and experiencing the audience’s connection to it.”
+“Though I began by covering songs by artists that I felt were ‘hidden gems,’ I find that writing songs is even more fulfilling.
+There is nothing like singing an original song and experiencing the audience’s connection to it.”

 Isabel Taylor grew up in a family that appreciated music, from popular to classical.
 From a very young age she loved to sing, and participated in choirs throughout her primary and secondary school years.
 Taylor tried her hand at a number of instruments, including violin, recorder, flute, and piano, but it was the guitar that she connected with in junior high school, after being shown how to play a few chords by a friend.
 “I suddenly could accompany myself very easily — it was a revelation!
 Knowing just a few major and minor chords, I learned many of the songs I loved by John Denver, Elton John, Cat Stevens, and so many others.”
 Throughout high school, music and singing was a big part of Taylor’s social scene.

-Her early shows included lesser-known songs by Neil Young, Nanci Griffith, Bob Dylan, Emmylou Harris, and many other folk icons, and it wasn’t long before Taylor got involved with the North Carolina Songwriters Co-op and took up songwriting.
-In 2014, she connected with award-winning songwriter and guitarist Jon Shain, who produced her debut CD Awake Again, released in June 2016.
+Taylor’s early shows included lesser-known songs by Neil Young, Nanci Griffith, Bob Dylan, Emmylou Harris, and many other folk icons, and it wasn’t long before Taylor got involved with the North Carolina Songwriters Co-op and took up songwriting.
+In 2014, she connected with award-winning songwriter and guitarist Jon Shain, who produced her debut CD Awake Again, released in June 2016, which reached #15 on the Folk DJ charts in January 2017.

 Highlights of Isabel’s musical journey include: